cegonse/rabibbi-game/README.md

 ## Building

 Using a working SGDK installation:

 ```
 cd game/
 make
 ```

 The generated ROM is in out/out.bin.
+CHANGES